Littl3T/Projet_Linux_HEH_25/README.md

 ## Hardware configuration
 Our project is based on multiple virtual machines located in AWS Cloud (EC2)
-Here is a list of our virtual machines
+Here is a list of our virtual machines.
-- DNS Server
+- DNS + NTP Server
 - FTP + Web Server
+- Backend Server
-- Time + ...
-Server
+- Admin + Backup Server
+- VPN for cloud access (using public ip elastic)

 ## Deployment
-...
+All setup scripts are totaly usable for a complete deployment of all services covered.
+The setup_server_base.sh must be used first then the others setup.

 ## Project structure
 Here is how files are saved into thi repository, scripts, configs and docs...